strict-lang/sdk/docs/install_windows.md

 ## Test strict
 Now you should have strict.exe in c:\go\bin
-- Type "strict -v" to see your strict version
+- Type "strict help" to see your strict help (and later version)